 According to Midrashic sources, the name of the first wife of Adam was Lilith (Lilit).
 She insisted on playing the role of a dominatrix in her relations with Adam.
 When Adam refused to comply, Lilith left him and was transformed into a female demon.
-(In the terminology of Kabbala, a demon is a form of negative energy, a power of evil.
-Male and female, in Kabbala, signify giver and receiver.
+(In the terminology of Kabbalah, a demon is a form of negative energy, a power of evil.
+Male and female, in Kabbala, signify giver and receiver respectively.
 Thus a female demon signifies a form of negative energy that feeds off the actions of man).

-Seeing that Adam was lonely, God said,
+Seeing that Adam was lonely, G‑d said,

-“And Adam said: ‘This is now bone of my bones, and flesh of my flesh; this one shall be called Woman, because she was taken out of Man.’”
-(Gen. 2:23)
+It is not good that the man should be alone; I will make a helpmate for him… And Adam said: ‘This is now bone of my bones, and flesh of my flesh; this one shall be called Woman, because she was taken out of Man.’”

 Nadab and Abihu were not married.
-Their sole desire was to get closer to God.
-Yet, that passion for spirituality, for unio mistico (Heb., devekut) was not tamed by the sense of the Divine purpose—transforming the physical into spiritual and making this lowly world an abode for the Creator.
-Therefore, their spiritual passion was called a “strange fire.”
+Their sole desire was to get closer to G‑d.
+Yet, that passion for spirituality, for unio mistico (devekut) was not tamed by the sense of the Divine purpose—transforming the physical into spiritual and making this lowly world an abode for the Creator.
+Therefore, their spiritual passion was called “strange fire.”
 Although their sin was of a much more subtle and refined nature, at its root, it was the same mistake as the one made by Adam.

-In physics too, a fire burning in a combustion engine in a controlled manner, moves a car forward.
+In physics too, a fire burning in the combustion engine in a controlled manner moves the car forward.
 Fire, bursting out of the nozzles of a rocket engine and properly directed, propels the rocket into the sky.
 But a fire burning uncontrollably is destructive.
 At best, it’s a dissipation of energy and information.
 It’s a waste.
 Nadab and Abihu wasted their lives because their passion for the Divine was uncontrolled, their fire was not directed.
 They indulged in self-gratification, albeit spiritual but selfish nonetheless.
 As Moses tells Aaron, Nadab and Abihu were greater the Moses and Aaron themselves.
 What a waste!

 Rock n’ Roll

-They run up to God, burning up in self-nullification, and then returning to resume their place and their mission.
-This rhythm of running and returning—ratzo v’shov—is fundamental to life (heartbeat and breathing are reflections of this rhythm – see my post Paradox of the Red Heifer) and to time itself (see my essay, On the Nature of Time and the Age of the Universe).
-The dynamic of running and returning—ratzo v’shov—is a key to our Divine service.
-We should strive to get closer to God, get higher in our appreciation of the Divine, but we must always return to our post and to our mission to elevate the world, not just ourselves.
-This running and returning, rocking forward and rolling back is the fabric of our daily life.
-We rock when we pray to God in the morning, but then we roll back to go to work and make an honest living to support our families and make this world a better place.
+They run up to G‑d, burning up in self-nullification, and then returned to resume their place and their mission.
+This rhythm of running and returning—ratzo vashov—is fundamental to life (heartbeat and breathing are reflections of this rhythm – see my post Paradox of the Red Heifer) and to time itself (see my essay, On the Nature of Time and the Age of the Universe).
+The dynamic of running and returning—ratzo vashov—is a key to our Divine service.
+We should strive to get closer to G‑d, get higher in our appreciation of the Divine, but we must always return to our post and to our mission to elevate the world, not just ourselves.
+This running and returning, rocking forward and rolling back, is the fabric of our daily life.
+We rock when we pray to G‑d in the morning, but then we roll back to go to work and make an honest living to support our families and make this world a better place.

-Nadab and Abihu had only half of this “rock n’ roll” formula—ratzo—running up to God, burning up in self-nullification… and burn up they did.
-They neglected the other half, shov, return, roll back.
-Ecstasy is only good when it is brief and serves the purpose of adding inspiration to our daily task, which otherwise would be routine.
+Nadab and Abihu had only half of this “rock n’ roll” formula—ratzo—running up to G‑d, burning up in self-nullification… and burn up they did.
+They neglected the other half, shov, return, roll-back.
+Ecstasy is only good when it is brief and serves the purpose of adding inspiration to our daily tasks, which otherwise would be routine.
 Ecstasy for its own sake, be that through sex or drugs, is always destructive.
 It is a “strange fire” that can burn you.